 U-shaped recovery: Economic growth fell drastically and into the trough, but slowly.
 Furthermore, the recovery takes some time before heading towards expansion, longer than the V-shaped one.

-W-shaped recovery: The sharp decline in real GDP boost the economy immediately reached the trough.
-The economic stimulus stimulated economic recovery, but it was not strong enough to move the economy towards expansion.
+W-shaped recovery: The sharp decline in real GDP boosted the economy immediately reached the trough.
+The economic stimulus stimulated economic recovery, but it was not strong enough to move the economy toward expansion.
 Finally, the economy fell again and headed for another trough.
-A second economic stimulus may prevent the economy from a deeper recession and regain momentum for a recovery towards expansion.
+A second economic stimulus may prevent the economy from a deeper recession and regain momentum for a recovery toward expansion.

 L-shaped recovery: The economy fell and immediately reached the phase of the trough.
-But, the economy is still stagnant and will not recover soon, even when the government has launched an economic stimulus.
+But it is still stagnant and will not recover soon, even when the government launches an economic stimulus.
 The “lost decade” in Japan is the most common example of restoring an L-shaped recovery.

 Real GDP growth is the main indicator of economic recovery.
 When it comes out of recession, real GDP grows positively.
 And, if it lasts for two consecutive quarters, it is a signal of recovery.
 Of course, the hope is that it will lead to expansion, not fall as in a W-shaped recovery.

-You can observe other signals of economic recovery from indicators such as interest rates, consumer spending, business spending, industrial production, unemployment rate, inflation rates, and working hours.
+Other indicators of economic recovery include interest rates, consumer spending, business spending, industrial production, unemployment rates, inflation rates, and working hours.

 Interest rate

-Low-interest rates usually initiate a recovery.
-Policymakers start implementing expansionary policies when the economy is slowing down or contracting.
-That’s to prevent a recession.
+Low interest rates usually initiate a recovery.
+Policymakers start implementing expansionary policies when the economy is slowing down or contracting to prevent a recession.

 Consumer spending

 Consumer demand is starting to increase, especially for durable goods and housing.
-Consumers benefit from the lower costs of the new loan.
+Consumers benefit from the new loan’s lower costs.
 They also saw an increase in overtime pay as the company attempted to intensify production.

 The recovery pace depends partly on how quickly consumer spending starts to pick up after the economic downturn.
-When spending is increasing fast and robust, it will encourage businesses to increase output.
+When spending increases fast and robustly, it will encourage businesses to increase output.

 Household consumption plays a vital role in stimulating the economy.
 Understandably, it accounts for more than half of the gross domestic product (GDP) in most countries.